Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: General theory of CSML

-Now we introduce the rigorous SVL algorithm that can determine all the paired valleys and the associated orientation of spins.
-We found that two ingredients, the little co-group of valley $\overline{G}^{\bm{k}}$ and the coset representatives $\{g_m\}$, can fully capture and determine all the features of any SVL with the former uniquely constraining the spin's orientation of the valley $\bm{k}$ and the latter fully determining all the paired valleys and the relation of associate spins, respectively.
-The full SVL algorithm consists of three steps: (1) Get the MPG of a given AFM, labelled as $\overline{G}$; (2) For a valley at $\bm{k}$, find its little co-group $\overline{G}^{\bm{k}}$ by checking whether a element $g$ in $\overline{G}$ satisfies $\bm{k} = \bm{k}g + \bm{K}$, where $\bm{K}$ is a reciprocal vector.
-CSVL can only exist for valleys whose spin splitting or spin polarization $\bm{s}$ is allowed, and the necessary and sufficient condition is that $\overline{G}^{\bm{k}}$ is compatible with ferromagnetism (i.e. belongs to 31 FM MPGs as shown in Fig. \ref{fig2} (a)), otherwise such valleys will be spin-degenerate and cannot realize SVL; (3) All the paired valleys $\{\bm{k}^*\}$ and the associate spins $\{\bm{s}^*\}$ can be obtained by $\{\bm{k}^*;\bm{s}^*\} = \{g_m \bm{k};g_m \bm{s}\}$, where $g_m$ is the representative of coset $g_m\overline{G}^{\bm{k}}$ and can be obtained via the coset decomposition $\overline{G}=\sum_m g_m\overline{G}^{\bm{k}}$.
-The matrix presentation of all $g_m$ can be found in Appendix I.C.
+Now we introduce the rigorous SML algorithm that can determine all the paired momenta and the orientation of associated spins.
+We found that two ingredients, the little co-group of momentum $\overline{G}^{\bm{k}}$ and the coset representatives $\{g_m\}$, can fully capture and determine all the features of any SML with the former uniquely constraining the spin's orientation of the momentum $\bm{k}$ and the latter fully determining all the paired momenta and the associate spins' relation, respectively.
+The full SML algorithm consists of three steps: \begin{myindentpar}{12pt} (1) Get the MPG of a given AFM, labelled as $\overline{G}$;

+(2) For a momentum $\bm{k}$, find its little co-group $\overline{G}^{\bm{k}}$ by checking if a element $g$ in $\overline{G}$ satisfies $\bm{k} = g\bm{k} + \bm{K}$, where $\bm{K}$ is a reciprocal vector.
+CSML can only exist for momenta where spin splitting or spin polarization $\bm{s}$ is allowed, and the necessary and sufficient condition is that $\overline{G}^{\bm{k}}$ is compatible with FM, i.e. belongs to 31 FM MPGs as shown in Fig.~\ref{fig2} (a) and listed in SM 1.D, otherwise such momenta will be spin-degenerate and cannot realize SML;